mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `parentIcon`

-The icon rendered next to item with children is now defined as a slot on the Tree View components.
+The icon rendered next to an item with children is now defined as a slot on the Tree View components.

 If you were passing an icon to your Tree View component,